How to Apply

 Part 1 – Essay answering the following prompt, maximum one page: Please tell us about an incident in your research where you experienced failure.
 Include what you did about it and what you learned from the experience.
 Note: This essay is separate from the Statement of Purpose.

 Part 2 – A simple rank-ordered list of six faculty members in our department with whom you would be interested in doing research.
 The list should be ranked 1 through 6, with “1” being the faculty member with whom you are the most interested in doing research in our department.
+Note: Although the research areas covered by the participating faculty are broad, the most concentrated areas of research strength are in neuropharmacology and signal transduction.
+Because of our strong focus on neuropharmacology, students interested in clinical pharmacology or cancer pharmacology may wish to apply elsewhere.
+In particular, the Tumor Biology Program at Georgetown is very strong.

 The program requests that applicants forward the following instructions to letter writers: